madfrozen/penplotter/README.md

 bash upload.sh
 ```
 ## Using the printer
-There are two ways to use the printer.
-The first way is by manuly putting a pdf on it by using `scp`
+You will need to put the pdf file that you want to plot on to the board.
 ```bash
 #example: run this on your computer, not the Arduino
 scp path_to_file/file.pdf arduino@[boardname].local:~/ArduinoApps/penplotter
 ```
-The second way is to set up a CUPS print server to be able to print your pdf from system dialog on your main computer
+This will put your file into the proper directory on your Uno Q.